ChloeL-E/little-pont-msp4/README.md

     -   #### Viewing and Navigation

         1. As a site user, i want to be able to view the website on a range of device size and it needs to be aestheitc and functional
-        2. As a parent/guardian, i want to easily understand the purpose of the webite
+        2. As a parent/guardian, i want to easily understand the purpose of the webite.
         3. As a parent/guardian, i want to be able to view course details to understand which course is suitable for my child.
         4. As a parent/guardian, i want to be able to see the available courses, the course dates and times so that i can decide if it is suitable to book.
         4. As a registered site user, i want to view the contents of my shopping basket and be able to add, edit or delete any items in it.